I love books and I love kawaii, so I was excited to receive a review copy of Kawaii! Japan’s Culture of Cute by Manami Okazaki.

 If you’re a fan of kawaii, I definitely recommend this book – you’re certain to learn something and there’s something for all fans of kawaii, from traditional kokeshi and kimono to Lolita fashion and cosplay.
 The book itself is really nice to look through with big photos and illustrations, plus candy colour pages!

-You can pick up a copy at Amazon for around £13, or we’ve got FIVE copies to give away – Monsieur Le Bun will be here tomorrow with all the details!
+You can pick up a copy at Amazon for around £13, or we’ve got FIVE copies to give away – come back tomorrow for all the details!

 Marceline is the co-founder and editor of Super Cute Kawaii and author of The Super Cute Book of Kawaii.
 She also designs cute character goods as Asking For Trouble.
 Having visited Japan five times, Marceline is enormously inspired by all things Japanese and especially loves bunnies, space and any kind of food object with a happy face.